-Born in 1964 in Tbilisi, the capital of the Republic of Georgia, I grew up in the satellite state of the USSR.
+Born in Tbilisi, the capital of the Republic of Georgia, I grew up in the satellite state of the USSR.
 Georgia under communist control often made a daily life a challenge.
 The art world, under constraint, leaned toward traditional expression and new ideas were not encouraged.
 As a young girl, I was fortunate to have a teacher in school, who was progressive in his thinking.
 Recognizing my talent, he encouraged me to express myself in line, form and color.

 In order to sustain myself, I enrolled in a Light Industry Technical college and received a degree in textile manufacturing.
 Later on, I owned and operated a fashion boutique due to my exceptional ability to use color and form in design.
 Yet the boutique was not enough to quell my intense desire to paint.
 I yearned to experience the artistic freedom I thought America could possibly offer.
 In 1999 I came to the United States and was tremendously inspired by the broad range that art enjoyed in this country.
 I rediscovered my love of fine art.
 Inspired by the works of Pablo Picasso, Jackson Pollock, Amedeo Modigliani, Willem de Kooning and Henri Matisse.
 I was motivated to study acrylic and oil painting.